Our Bylaws

 Membership: The entirety of the Association members is collectively known as the Membership of the Association.

 Member Representative: An individual or legal entity who may or not be a member of the Association, but who is nominated to represent a member for the specific purpose of serving on the Board of the Association via election by the membership.
-A maximum of two (2) membership representatives may serve on the board at any one time (ex: OPALCO is a member of the Association.
-OPALCO may nominate an individual “X” to serve as its member representative.)
-A member representative so nominated must be approved by a majority of the Board before standing for election.
+A maximum of one (1) membership representative may serve on the board at any one time.
+A member representative so nominated must be approved by a majority of the Board before standing for election, and may only be elected by the membership, and not subject to appointment by the Board of Directors.

-Operating Rules: The Operating Rules are designed to guide the day-to-day operation of the Association and define the operating practices and procedures, the rights and responsibilities of members, and the relationship between the Association and its Members.
+Operating Rules: The Operating Rules are developed and approved by the Board of Directors.
+They are designed to guide the day-to-day operation of the Association and define the operating practices and procedures, the rights and responsibilities of members, and the relationship between the Association and its Members.

 Service Line: A water pipe owned and maintained by the owner of the tax parcel, starting from the downstream joint of the meter setting and into the premises to be served.